amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 * Reads like a story? ✔

 The next step is to write the implementation.
-This is straightforward now the we have a clear "specification" on how we want to use each function:
+This is straightforward now that we have a clear "specification" on how we want to use each function:

 ```js
 const Landing = {